GryllsAddons/HCRank/README.md

 # MobRank
-This addon adds additional information to the tooltip for dangerous mobs.
+This addon adds additional information to the tooltip for dangerous mobs and players.

-- Shows the number of players killed by the mob.
+- Shows the number of players killed by the mob/player.
-- Shows the mob rank (top 100 deadliest mobs).
+- Shows the mob rank (top 100 deadliest mobs/players).
-- The text will be colored red to yellow based on the mob rank.
+- The text will be colored red to yellow based on the mob/player rank.

 Data provided by [Wow Turtle HC Stats](http://hswowturtle.com).